Kris16404/SoftUni-Education/Angular/final-project/README.md

 - Registerd/Logged User cannot go to Register/Login page
 - Registerd/Logged User cannot go to Edit page or delete Post that he doesnt own
-- Guset User cannot go to Cart/Add Service/My Profile pages and doesn't see Logout button
+- Guest User cannot go to Cart/Add Service/My Profile pages and doesn't see Logout button
 - Guest User cannot add to cart, can only see details

 - **Home Page For Guests** (Get sarted redirects to Services)